 You’d be surprised by how many people forget to check the weather and climate in their travel destination.
 Don’t be be one of those people who gets stuck in heavy rainfall, freezing in a tank top.
 Always remember that in fashion it’s function before cool, so make sure your holiday wardrobe doesn’t just match the latest trends but is also appropriate for weather and climate.
 The better prepared you are, the less necessities you’ll need to buy on your trip.

 There are loads of festivals and events all year round.
 Thankfully a lot of them are budget friendly or are free entry.
 From going the only city beach in the world to checking out the State Library exhibitions and films, you have a myriad of things to do around Brisbane without breaking the bank.
 Check out this article 4 Free Things To Do in Brisbane which you can use as a starting guide.
 If all else fails, just drive around the city, you’re sure to find something for you to love.

 Public transport is one of the cheaper ways to get around but when you’re with children or in a large group, it can be quite the hassle.
 You’ll never be truly comfortable having quick and elusive toddlers in a train station.
 You, I, and everyone else knows that Taxis are too expensive.
 The best solution, get a car hire in Brisbane.
-It’s near the airport, you won’t need to get on an expensive taxi ride to get there, tolls won’t be a problem, your children will be comfortable and safe, and you can rent for as low as $22 per day.
+It’s near the airport, you won’t need to get on an expensive taxi ride to get there, tolls won’t be a problem, your children will be comfortable and safe, and you can rent starting from $29 per day.